dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 We are importing the `Button` class that will be used to provide the form's submit button and the `TextInput` class that will provide the data entry fields for the worker data.

-Let's use those classes and a few virtual DOM nodes, to add the visual elements of the form:
+Let's use those classes and a few virtual DOM nodes to add the visual elements of the form:

 ```ts
 	protected render(): DNode {